 Find out how to take care of your fins and straps and what they are made from.

 shinfin™ leg fins are designed for comfort, performance and durability.
-Follow these simple steps to care for your fins and they will give you many years of enjoyment.
+Please follow these simple steps to care for your fins so they give you many years of enjoyment.

 To maximise the life of your shinfin™ leg fins, please rinse the fins after use (especially the straps), keep away from sharp objects and store them out of the sun.

 - Rinse in fresh water after use.